masakk1/lunamesh/notes.md

 - [ ] Write a full documentation
 - [ ] Easier firewall rules
 - [ ] Add a challenge / proper secure authentication (somewhat) - Maybe use signatures? salt?
+- [ ] Attach custom properties to clients.
+Such as a player.